SMUGLER79/Security-Audit-Scenario/README.md

 # Conclusion

 **Self-Evaluation**: I did mostly well in determining what controls are top priority and need implementation immediately in reducing risk and why Botium Toys would need to comply to the regulations and standards I initially picked on my first try.
-I really loved the challenge of this assignment and tested what I have learned in my studies and hands-on learning.